zvenigorodsky/container-libs/image/README.md

 consider starting with the [skopeo](https://github.com/containers/skopeo) tool instead.

-To integrate this library into your project, include it as a [Go module], put it into `$GOPATH` or use your preferred vendoring tool to include a copy in your project.
-Ensure that the dependencies documented [in go.mod][go.mod] are also available (using those exact versions or different versions of your choosing).
+To integrate this library into your project, include it as a [Go module].

 This library also depends on some C libraries.
 Either install them:
 ```sh